sardisnetwork/docs/genesis.md

 # Genesis file
-Both the mainnet and testnet genesis information of `HECO` chain have been hardcoded in blockchain, and the corresponding genesis files are listed below for verification.
+Both the mainnet and testnet genesis information of `Sardis` chain have been hardcoded in blockchain, and the corresponding genesis files are listed below for verification.

 ## Glossary
 - chainId The unique identification of the chain.